instancio/instancio/website/docs/user-guide.md

 Methods annotated with `@InstancioSource` support the `@Given` annotation.
-Since `@InstancioSource` generates random arguments by default, the `@Given` annotation is only necessary when specifying a custom `InstanceProvider` attribute.
+Since `@InstancioSource` generates random arguments by default, the `@Given` annotation is only necessary when specifying a custom `GivenProvider` attribute.

 ```java linenums="1"
 @ParameterizedTest